Frequently Asked Questions

 Occasionally someone makes an appointment when their animal is showing clear signs it’s time, only to cancel because their pet then has a better day before or on the day of the appointment.
 This often ends in a panicked call for an emergency appointment the next day.
 I understand how hard this can be, but encourage people to keep in mind that ups and downs get worse, so their next bad day will likely be worse than the last one.
 I know it’s hard to let them go on a better day, however after helping hundreds of families through this, they ultimately seem more at ease with this situation than when their friend is suffering terribly and they know they could have prevented it.
 In other words, I haven’t been with someone who felt they were letting their pet go too soon, but many who feel they waited too long.

-When I arrive, I’ll explain the entire process to you and anyone present while your pet has a chance to get used to my presence.
+When I arrive, I’ll explain the entire process while your pet has a chance to get used to my presence.
+If you’ve decided to keep their ashes, it’s often easier to make any decisions like choosing an urn and taking care of payment at this time rather than waiting until afterwards.

-I'll then give them a sedative that goes under the skin, like a vaccine.
+I'll give them a sedative that goes under the skin, like a vaccine.
 Most pets have very little reaction to this part, though favorite snacks and affection are good distractions.
+You’ll be able to sit with them as the sedative takes effect.

-After one to ten minutes, they will fall asleep and no longer be sensitive to pain stimuli.
+After one to ten minutes, they will fall asleep and no longer be sensitive to pain or touch.
 They are fully unconscious and many animals will dream in this deep state.

-I will then insert an IV, which they will be completely unaware of, and when you are ready, I give the final injection, a barbiturate overdose.
-This first stops any remaining brain activity, then the respiration, and finally their heart.
+I will then insert an IV into their leg, which they will be completely unaware of, and when you are ready, I give the final injection, a barbiturate overdose.
+This first stops any remaining brain activity, then respiration, and finally their heart.
+I confirm that their heart has stopped using a stethoscope.

 The whole process is generally quite peaceful for your pet.

-After you’ve said goodbye, if you’ve chosen cremation options, I will wrap them carefully and take them with me.
+If you’ve chosen to have them cremated, after you’ve said goodbye, I will wrap your pet carefully in a blanket and take them with me.

 *For everyone’s health and safety, if anyone is sick or has been exposed to an illness, please wear a mask during the appointment.

-You’ll receive your chosen urn containing your pet’s ashes and their paw print within about 3 weeks.
+You’ll receive your pet’s ashes in your chosen earn along with their paw print in about 1 to 3 weeks.